 In tandem with policy and government support around the world, private sector action has catalyzed the next wave of global carbon capture and storage projects.
 Particularly in the United States, innovative incentive mechanisms and sustained government support are driving new CCS project announcements.
 In emphasizing large-scale emissions, cost, and risk reductions, the next wave of CCS facilities incorporates emissions clusters as well as new business models for carbon transport and storage.
 At the same time, negative emissions technologies have also gained noticeable momentum.

 This event serves as the US launch of the Global CCS Institute report, Global Status of CCS 2019: Targeting Climate Change, initially released at COP 25 in Madrid.
-Distinguished panelists will explore the current status of carbon capture and storage, the next generation of CCS projects, policies, and technologies taking shape around the world, and the important part they play in global decarbonization.
+Distinguished panelists explore the current status of carbon capture and storage, the next generation of CCS projects, policies, and technologies taking shape around the world, and the important part they play in global decarbonization.

 Keynote remarks by